abhiprojectz/gitrate/README.md

 > Note: please free to contriute.

-# Support us

-You can support us by giving it a star, share and contributing.
-If you want to join my(i'm a student) team then, DM on [twitter](https://twitter.com/abhiprojectz) inorder to get a slack workspace invitation.

 # View my more projects

 Integrate CSS/JS animations right through data-attributes -> [motionia](https://anicode.in/motionia)

-CSS based animations utility engine -> [mojania](https://anicode.in/) - (comming witin a week)

 # Behind gitrate